 Nevertheless, I do utilize modern vocal pedagogical methodology, and use techniques and theories that arise from the "new," more functionally oriented vocal pedagogy.
 The position of the larynx--a point of intense interest to most modern teachers--is also of concern to me.
 Believing that the most flexible voice is one that can, at will, utilize either higher or lower laryngeal positions, I teach more of a "self-aware" larynx than either the "high/neutral" common in much of historical-practice singing, or "low/settled/stable" larynx prevalent in most modern operatic schools.
 In this way, though the coordination is admittedly somewhat more difficult, the singer has access to a far greater variety not only of colors and shading, but of an increased dynamic potential as well (loud to soft and back again).
 Although this approach is crafted toward the needs of the modern singer, singing music written before ca. 1840, it also works well in most classically oriented (as well as working surprisingly well for some kinds of music theater and various pop styles) genres up to and including the modern day.

-If you wish to explore your voice's further potential with me, within this self-consciously historical framework, please feel free to contact me.
+If you wish to explore your voice's further potential with me within this general framework, either live or via Skype/Zoom, please feel free to contact me.